vandertil/teamcity/README.md

 Known Issues
 ------------
 Exposes passwords through environment variables.
-Care should be taken when running agents in the same containers as the server, or using container linking.
+Care should be taken when running agents in the same container as the server, or using container linking.
 These methods expose the environment variables through the web interface.

+PostgreSQL has synchronous commits enabled, which can be disabled to increase the performance of TeamCity.
+TeamCity will show a warning about this.
+Workaround: Edit the postgresql.conf file in /var/lib/postgresql/data in the data container according to the advice in: https://confluence.jetbrains.com/display/TCD9/How+To...#HowTo...-ConfigureNewlyInstalledPostgreSQLServer

 Configuration using Nginx as a proxy
 ------------------------------------